colorful card stock on table top.

 5. When in doubt, list it out!

-Planning is so much easier when you make a list.
-But making the right kind of list is key.
-Make sure you know what’s involved in each event you & your team plans so that everything can be accounted for.
+Make sure you know what’s involved in each event you and your PTO team plans so that everything can be accounted for.

 Overwhelmed by what I’ve just gone over?